hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 **For Windows Users**
 Install [Xming](http://sourceforge.net/projects/xming/) and have it running on your laptop.
 In PuTTY:

-`Connection -> SSH -> X11 -> Enable X11 forwarding
+`Connection -> SSH -> X11 -> Enable X11 forwarding`

 ![puttyX11](../img/puttyssh.png)

 Then login in "session" with  orchestra.med.harvard.edu.

-Once you are in, start an interactive session and naviagte to the `rnaseq_project` directory:
+Once you are in, start an interactive session and navigate to the `rnaseq_project` directory:

 	$ bsub -Is -q interactive bash
 	$ cd unix_oct2015/rnaseq_project